hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

 ### - Baseline system release
-      The system release is scheduled on July 2oth *You can find a setup using the prototype data and the given audio and visual features:
+      The system release is scheduled on July 2oth *You can find a setup using the prototype data and the released audio and visual features:
                         <https://arxiv.org/abs/1806.08409>

 ## - Track Description